Currency Pair Correlations - Forex Trading

 Commodities that are correlated with currencies

-- The Canadian Dollar and crude oil have a positive correlation, due to the fact that Canada is a major oil producer and exporter.
+The Canadian dollar and crude oil have a positive correlation because Canada is a significant oil producer and exporter.

 Currency correlations change in Forex

-Be aware that currency correlations are constantly changing over time due to various economic and political factors.
-These often include diverging monetary policies, commodity prices, changes in Central Bank policy etc. Strong correlation is not guaranteed to be the same in the future what makes following the shift in correlations even more important.
-We recommend to check long-term correlation to get a better perspective.
+Be aware that currency correlations are continually changing over time due to various economic and political factors.
+These often include diverging monetary policies, commodity prices, changes in central banks’ policies, and more.
+Given that strong correlations can change over time, it highlights the importance of staying up to date in shifting currency relationships.
+We recommend checking long-term correlations to acquire a more in-depth perspective.

 All in all, currency correlations could be a powerful tool you can use to develop high-probability trading strategies.
 You'll also be aided in risk management, mainly if you track the correlation coefficients over daily, weekly, monthly and yearly timeframes.